What is Irish stick fighting?

-Unfortunately he never taught his children the style, but he did talked to her a little bit about how it was done and – without ever having seen anything of what I or anyone else practice- she took up a stick by the third, thumb up and talked to me about how he would move the stick around so that it would mask his intentions.
+Unfortunately he never taught his children the style, but he did talk to her a little bit about how it was done and – without ever having seen anything of what I or anyone else practice- she took up a stick by the third, thumb up and talked to me about how he would move the stick around so that it would mask his intentions.
 This concept is part of Antrim Bata where the fighter moves his stick continually.
-Unfortunately the O’Gallagher style disappeared but the little which was shared helped to confirm our knowledge of the practice.
+Unfortunately, the O’Gallagher style disappeared but the little which was shared helped to confirm our knowledge of the practice.

 7.3.
 Documentary sources

 Irish culture is in its nature an oral one.
 Although Ireland has produced great writers and manuscripts of great beauty, traditions such as stick fighting were always passed on by direct learning, not through manuals.
 That said, there are a couple of authors who – fortunately for us – have put to writing the techniques of their contemporaries.
 Several of them present only certain tricks and bits of info, but two of them are intricate enough to reconstruct a complete if somewhat simple style.